Meet the team

 Outside of work I enjoy walking, art and photography and firmly believe that in life there cannot be too much music, too much cider or too many books…

-Sarah Valentine is the Principal at Bucks UTC and has been on the board as a NED since January 2019.
+Sarah Valentine has been on the board as a NED since January 2019.

 She joined to support our work engaging with young people and help us deliver more into that sector as she shares our belief of getting young people hands on experience as a way to change attitudes and behaviours and foster understanding.

-We have worked with UTC students on several occasions at several sites and hope to do more of that in the coming months.
+Sarah was previously the Principal at Bucks UTC and we have worked with their students on several occasions at several sites and hope to do more of that in the coming months.

 Sustainability is key in their BTEC construction course and our sessions show why this is so important.